todd-elvers/react-dark-mode-toggle-2/README.md

 - Adds CSS vendor prefixing via [Emotion](https://github.com/emotion-js/emotion/tree/main/packages/css)
 - Resolves some outstanding animation issues
 - Reduces bundle size to less than 70kb gzipped
+- React 18 support

 #### How it works

 [react-lottie-player](https://github.com/mifi/react-lottie-player) is used to render a [Lottie](https://lottiefiles.com/) file (i.e. a JSON payload) in a React component we call `DarkModeToggle`.
-This underlying library is a peer dependency of the project which is why you'll see it in the installation instructions below.

 ## 🚀 Installation